Geography of Quebec

+Quebec has one of the world's largest reserves of fresh water, occupying 12% of its surface and representing 3% of the world's renewable fresh water.
+More than half a million lakes and 4,500 rivers empty into the Atlantic Ocean, through the Gulf of Saint Lawrence and the Arctic Ocean, by James, Hudson, and Ungava bays.
+The largest inland body of water is the Caniapiscau Reservoir; Lake Mistassini is the largest natural lake.
+The Saint Lawrence River has some of the world's largest sustaining inland Atlantic ports.
+Since 1959, the Saint Lawrence Seaway has provided a navigable link between the Atlantic Ocean and the Great Lakes.

+The public lands of Quebec cover approximately 92% of its territory, including almost all of the water bodies.
+Protected areas can be classified into about twenty different legal designations (ex. exceptional forest ecosystem, protected marine environment, national park, biodiversity reserve, wildlife reserve, zone d'exploitation contrôlée (ZEC), etc.).
+More than 2,500 sites in Quebec today are protected areas.
+As of 2013, protected areas comprise 9.14% of Quebec's territory.

+The ecological classification of Quebec territory established by the Ministry of Forests, Wildlife and Parks 2021, is presented in nine levels, it includes the diversity of terrestrial ecosystems throughout Quebec while taking into account both the characteristics of the vegetation (physiognomy, structure and composition) and the physical environment (relief, geology, geomorphology, hydrography).

-The territory of Quebec is extremely rich in resources in its coniferous forests, lakes, and rivers—pulp and paper, lumber, and hydroelectricity are still some of the province's most important industries.
+The territory of Quebec is rich in resources in its coniferous forests, lakes, and rivers—pulp and paper, lumber, and hydroelectricity are some of the province's most important industries.
 The far north of the province, Nunavik, is subarctic or Arctic and is mostly inhabited by Inuit.

 The most populous region is the Saint Lawrence River valley in the south, where the capital, Quebec City, and the largest city, Montreal, are situated.
-North of Montreal are the Laurentian Mountains, a range of ancient mountains, and to the east are the Appalachian Mountains which extends into the Eastern Townships and Gaspésie regions.
-The Gaspé Peninsula juts into the Gulf of Saint Lawrence to the East.
-The Saint Lawrence River Valley is a fertile agricultural region, producing dairy products, fruit, vegetables, maple sugar (Quebec is the world's largest producer of maple syrup), and livestock.

 Borders

 Quebec is bordered by the province of Ontario, James Bay and Hudson Bay (including the circular Nastapoka arc) to the west, the provinces of New Brunswick and Newfoundland and Labrador to the east and Hudson Strait and Ungava Bay to the north.
 Its northernmost point is Cape Wolstenholme.
 Quebec also shares a land border with four northeast states of the United States (Maine, New Hampshire, New York and Vermont) to the south.

 In 1927, the border between the Province of Quebec and the Dominion of Newfoundland was delineated by the British Judicial Committee of the Privy Council.
 The government of Quebec does not officially recognize the Newfoundland and Labrador–Quebec border.
 A border dispute remains regarding the ownership of Labrador.
 A maritime boundary also exists with the territories of Nunavut, Prince Edward Island and Nova Scotia.
 Quebec has officially more than 12000 km of borders of all types.
 Half of these are land limits, 12% river limits and 38% marine limits.